 You walk following the Mimente River, with views of the broken peaks of the Cévennes on either side, to reach St Julien d'Arpaon, with the picturesque ruins of a 13th Century chateau on a nearby hill.
-Continue alongside the tumbling Mimente to Cassagnas, where you stay in a chambre d'hôte.
+Continue alongside the tumbling Mimente to Cassagnas, where you stay tonight.